Federal Direct PLUS Loan Program

 Applicants for these loans are required to complete the Free Application for Federal Student Aid (FAFSA).

-Download a PLUS loan application and bring the completed application to Office of Financial Aid for certification.
+Download a PLUS loan application from our resources and forms page and bring the completed application to Office of Financial Aid for certification.

 Loans may not exceed the cost of attendance less financial aid.
 Parents who have no adverse credit history as determined by the Federal Direct Loan Servicer may be eligible.
 The loan interest rate is variable and is adjusted each year on July 1 with a cap of 9 percent.
 There is no aggregate loan limit.
 Borrowers are charged an origination fee and insurance fee, which are deducted from the loan proceeds before disbursement.